 Where's Old Knobbley?

 Many of you have been travelling to Mistley and searching almost randomly for this old tree.
 To help you in your quest here is Old Knobbley's almost exact location: 51.938392,1.081335.
 Simply paste the coordinates into Google maps and go!
 Happy hunting.
+Or watch this video of a walk from the car park to Old Knobbley.

 Old Knobbley's life in a book